apolol92/Hit-Man/README.md

 # Hit-Man
-A very simple mp3 player controlled by a pice of paper..
+A very simple mp3 player controlled by a pice of paper.
 The goal was to starting with computer vision and OpenCV.

-# Preperation:
+# Preperation
 <ol>
 <li>Print radio.pdf</li>
 <li>Focus with your webcam the printed radio.pdf</li>